rocky/python-xasm/README.rst

 Introduction
 ------------

-The Python `xasm` module has routines for assembly, and as a command to assemble bytecode for several different versions of Python.
+The Python `xasm` module has routines for assembly, and has a command to assemble bytecode for several different versions of Python.

 Here are some potential uses: